Roger Taylor, MD

-Dr. Taylor has held senior leadership roles in nearly every sector of the healthcare industry, including healthcare delivery, management, system support, financing, research and policy; and has served on the boards of multiple for- and not-for- profit companies.
+Dr. Taylor has held senior leadership roles in nearly every sector of the healthcare industry, including healthcare delivery, management, system support, financing, research, and policy.
+He has helped manage multiple successful corporate startups and significant organizational transitions.

-He is currently SVP, Healthcare Sector for Vesto LLC, a cryptocurrency banking and DeFi platform, where he leads the effort to bring the platform’s speed and efficiency to financial transactions in healthcare.
-He also serves as an Advisory Partner for Morgan Stanley Expansion Capital where he assists in reviewing and advising on investments in healthcare and health-related technology companies.
+He is currently SVP, Transition Management for Vesto LLC, a cryptocurrency financial services platform, where he assists in Vesto’s transition to a global operating company and leads their effort to bring the platform’s speed and efficiency to financial transactions in healthcare.
+He also serves as an Advisory Partner for Morgan Stanley Expansion Capital, where he assists in reviewing and advising on venture capital funding of healthcare and health-related technology companies.

 Executive positions in insurance and managed care have included Executive Vice President and Chief Medical Officer, PacifiCare Health Systems; a company with over $4 billion in premiums and 2 million HMO members in six states at the time, including a quarter million seniors.
 In this role, Dr. Taylor also managed 8 subsidiary companies delivering specialized health and wellness services, general insurance and medical management, including a Pharmacy Benefit Management Company, Prescription Solutions.
 Prior to that, he served as Senior Vice President, EQUICOR, a large group insurer managing $5.3 billion in premiums and a full range of managed care and traditional indemnity products.
 Dr. Taylor also served as President, Corporate Health Care Management, a nationwide utilization review company; Senior Vice President and co-founder, United Medical Plans, a small multi-state HMO; and as Regional Medical Director, CIGNA Health Plans of California, a predominately staff-model HMO at the time.